 1. Students applying for financial aid must complete the "Free Application for Federal Student Aid" (FAFSA) form at www.fafsa.ed.gov.
-The paper application is available from high schools, community colleges and the Concordia University Admission Office.
+The paper application is available from high schools and community colleges.

 Please read and follow the instructions on the application carefully.
 Fill out the application completely and accurately and do not leave any items blank.